-Where a development does not comply with the "Fast-track" criteria a normal development application may be lodged.
+Where a development does not comply with the "Fast-track" criteria, a normal development application may be lodged.
 In lodging the development application justification must be given to the variation from the fast track criteria by addressing the objectives outlined in the discretionary standards relevant to the particular type of development.

 The discretionary standards represent the standard that Council wishes to apply to development.
 Variation to these standards will only be considered in extraordinary circumstances and will need to be fully justified due to the unique circumstances of a particular case.
+NOTE: Failure to provide full justification to all variations proposed may delay the processing of the development application.